oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 and buffs like Dark Sight and Haste.
 However, even in melee, LUKless sins differentiate themselves from brigands:

-- LUKless sins get Flash Jump, but do not get Steal nor Meso Explosion.
+- LUKless sins get Flash Jump, but don’t get Steal nor Meso Explosion.
-- LUKless sins get unique buffs like Meso Up and Alchemist.
+- LUKless sins get unique buffs, like Meso Up and Alchemist.
 - LUKless sins are more fragile, as they don’t have access to Meso Guard.

 However, LUKless sins are not just known for their melee prowess; they are